ethereum/go-ethereum/dashboard/README.md

 ### Development and bundling

-As the dashboard depends on certain NPM packages (which are not included in the go-ethereum repo), these need to be installed first:
+As the dashboard depends on certain NPM packages (which are not included in the `go-ethereum` repo), these need to be installed first:

 ```
 $ (cd dashboard/assets && npm install)
+$ (cd dashboard/assets && ./node_modules/.bin/flow-typed install)
 ```

 Normally the dashboard assets are bundled into Geth via `go-bindata` to avoid external dependencies.
 Rebuilding Geth after each UI modification however is not feasible from a developer perspective.
 Instead, we can run `webpack` in watch mode to automatically rebundle the UI, and ask `geth` to use external assets to not rely on compiled resources: